Tax and duties

 Although the general rate of corporate tax is 0%, it is still important to know where business profits will be taxed.
 As a general rule, if the business does not set up a permanent branch or office in Jersey it is unlikely to become liable for company tax.
-Check with the Taxes Office for guidance if in doubt.
+Check with Revenue Jersey for guidance if in doubt.
 If not within the scope of Jersey taxation, any business profit is likely to be taxable in the home country.

 Personal income tax

-If your business is bringing employees to Jersey, you should contact the taxes office to determine the Jersey tax position even if they are paid from outside Jersey.
+If your business is bringing employees to Jersey, you should contact Revenue Jersey to determine the Jersey tax position even if they are paid from outside Jersey.